Table of Contents

 3. Properties of Cement

-A good cement possesses the following properties ( which depends upon its chemical composition, thoroughness of burning, and fitness of grinding):
+A good cement possesses the following properties (which depend upon its chemical composition, thoroughness of burning, and fitness of grinding):

 1. Provides strength to masonry.